stevegts69-ai/auth-pages/user-manual.md

-# Metabolic Nuclear Medicine Platform — User Manual
+# Metabolic Nuclear Medicine Platform

 ## What This App Is